-Pepper Hamilton LLP is merging with the law firm run by former FBI Director Louis Freeh, who supervised the wind-down of bankrupt MF Global Holdings Ltd. (MFGLQ) and a probe of the Pennsylvania State University sex-abuse scandal.
+Pepper Hamilton LLP is merging with the law firm run by former FBI Director Louis Freeh, who supervised the wind-down of bankrupt MF Global Holdings Ltd. (MFGLQ:US) and a probe of the Pennsylvania State University sex-abuse scandal.

 Freeh will join the 122-year-old Philadelphia-based firm’s executive committee, Pepper Hamilton said today in a statement.
 Lawyers at Freeh Sporkin & Sullivan LLP will become members of Pepper Hamilton’s white-collar litigation and investigations group.